modypy/modypy/docs/guide/01_integrator.rst

     system = System()

-Now we can add states, signals and other elements to that system.
+Now we can add states and other elements to that system.
-Let us first define a function that will calculate the value of our input and create a signal out of it:
+Let us first define a function that will calculate the value of our input and turn it into a signal:

 .. code-block:: python

-    # Define the function for generating the cosine signal
+    # Define the cosine signal
+    @signal_function(shape=1)
     def cosine_input(system_state):
-        return np.cos(system_state.time)
+        """Calculate the value of the input signal""" return np.cos(system_state.time)

-    # Define the input signal
-    input_signal = Signal(system,
-                          shape=1,
-                          value=cosine_input)

-We add the signal to the system by specifying the latter as the *owner* of the former.
-Our signal is a scalar, which is why we specify a ``shape`` of ``1``.
-The value is determined by the ``cosine_input`` function.

-The ``cosine_input`` function is passed an object that represents the current state of the system.
-Among others, it has a property ``time`` that is set to the current time, which we pass on to the ``cos`` function.
+In our case, the signal is defined by a simple function that accepts the *system state*.
+That system state provides the current time, i.e., the time at which the signal is being evaluated.
+That time may be a scalar (when evaluating the signal at a single point in time) or a vector of times (when evaluating the signal at multiple points in time).

+However, signals in modypy are actually instances of the :class:`Signal <modypy.model.ports.Signal>` class, which provides some additional information and functionality over normal callables.
+In order to turn our function into a signal instance, we use the :func:`signal_function <modypy.model.ports.signal_function>` decorator.

 Now we need to create the integrator.
-For that we need a callable that calculates the derivative of our integrator state.
-In our case, that value is simply the value of the cosine signal.
-Conveniently, signals are callables that also accept the system state object, so we can simply specify the signal as derivative:
+We can simply specify the signal we just created as the derivative function:

 .. code-block:: python

     integrator_state = State(system,
                              shape=1,
-                             derivative_function=input_signal)
+                             derivative_function=cosine_input)

 The state itself also is a scalar, so it has the same shape as our signal.
 Note that signals and states by default are scalar, so you could as well remove